Inside Salon D Dallas

 Brazilian Blowout or Keratin Smoothing Safe?

-with Formaldehyde producing chemicals, a known carcinogen.
+1.) with Formaldehyde producing chemicals, a known carcinogen.

 Brazilian and Keratin Smoothers are ironed ONTO the strands, essentially baking an "outer shell" onto each strand.
 This temporarily holds hair into a smoother look for up to 12 weeks, wearing off gradually during washing, brushing, even blowing in the wind when friction occurs against the "shell."
 This results in fine particles being breathed into the lungs and penetrating the skin when strands touch the face and neck.
-When the solution is heated, fumes with formaldehyde are breathed into the lungs and penetrate the skin of the operator during the service.
+When the solution is heated, formaldehyde fumes are produced, then breathed into the lungs and penetrate the skin of the operator during the service.
 Formaldehyde is a known carcinogen.
 Formaldehyde will no longer be manufactured or sold in the USA as of January 1, 2025 according to Federal law.

 Are Relaxers Safe?